-As part of the Audit Committee's oversight responsibility, the Audit Committee shall review:
+As part of the Audit Committee's oversight responsibility, the Audit Committee shall review and discuss with management and the independent auditor, as appropriate:

-- major issues regarding accounting principles and financial statement presentations, including any significant changes in the Corporation's selection or application of accounting principles, major issues as to the adequacy of the Corporation's internal controls, and any special audit steps adopted in light of material control deficiencies; - 2. analyses prepared by management and the independent auditor setting forth significant financial reporting issues and judgments made in connection with the preparation of the financial statements, including analyses of the effects of alternative methods of generally accepted accounting principles ("GAAP") on the financial statements; - 3. the effect of: - (i) regulatory and accounting initiatives and - (ii) off-balance sheet structures on the financial statements of the Corporation; and - 4. the type and presentation of information to be included in earnings press releases, paying particular attention to any use of "pro forma" or "adjusted" non-GAAP information.
+1. major issues regarding accounting principles and financial statement presentations, including any significant changes in the Corporation's selection or application of

+- accounting principles, major issues as to the adequacy of the Corporation's internal controls, and any special audit steps adopted in light of material control deficiencies; - 2. analyses prepared by management and the independent auditor setting forth significant financial reporting issues and judgments made in connection with the preparation of the financial statements, including analyses of the effects of alternative methods of generally accepted accounting principles ("GAAP") on the financial statements; - 3. the effect of: - (i) regulatory and accounting initiatives and - (ii) off-balance sheet structures on the financial statements of the Corporation; and - 4. the type and presentation of information to be included in earnings press releases, paying particular attention to any use of "pro forma" or "adjusted" non-GAAP information.